 El Camino Health's Health Library & Resource Center on the Mountain View campus offers free, walk-in blood pressure screening every Friday morning.
 Call 650-940-7210 for more information.
-Visit our hypertension resources for tips on eating a low-sodium diet - at home and while eating out.
+Click here for tips on eating a low-sodium diet - at home and while eating out.

 Tips for Measuring Blood Pressure